 No. As soon as the Québec Ombudsman knows that the alleged wrongdoing is before the courts or that it pertains to a decision rendered by a court, it halts processing of the disclosure.
-This applies to courts (Court of Québec, Superior Court, etc.) and to administrative tribunals (Tribunal administratif du Travail, Tribunal administratif du Québec, etc.).
+This applies to courts of justice (Court of Québec, Superior Court, etc.) and to administrative tribunals (Tribunal administratif du Travail, Tribunal administratif du Québec, etc.).

 For other cases in which a disclosure cannot be handled by the Québec Ombudsman, see the What is a wrongdoing? section.

 Yes.
 If the Québec Ombudsman feels that the information it received could be the subject of a criminal, penal or ethics investigation, it can convey the information needed to prosecute an offence to the Anti-Corruption Commissioner, a police force or a professional order.
-The whistleblower’s identity is protected at all times.

 Feel free to contact us.
 We will refer you to the appropriate organization if need be.